About File History

 Secondly, connect an external drive, refresh the page and then tap or click Turn on (to store copies to the network by clicking Add network location, and you need to type in the address).
 Moreover, you can set the backup configuration in Advanced Settings.

 This feature will only backup the files stored in libraries, desktop, favorites and contacts folders, instead of protecting the entire system (the operating system, applications, settings and user files).
-Therefore, there are some issues that you need to concern.
+Therefore, there are some issues that you need to concern about.

 - It can not back up the entire system.

-- No window or no interface shows the backup procedure means no user intervention allowed.
+- No window or no interface shows the backup procedure, which means no user intervention is allowed.

 - It does not support backup long path files.

 - It suggests you backup to an external drive which may need to buy one for most users.